 Prior to coaching in Texas, Dan was the Elementary Principal and Athletic Director at North Shore Public School in Makoti, North Dakota.
 Smith received his bachelors from Valley City State University where he played defensive tackle on three DAC football championship teams, and NAIA semi-finalist in 1980, earning him Hall of Fame inductions for two teams in 1996 and 2009 at VCSU.

-Dan and his wife, Pat, who is the Principal of Roosevelt Elementary, have three children: Ben is the head swim coach and history teacher at Jamestown HS, Casi is in her second year at Texas State Univ, and Kati is a junior at JHS.
+Dan and his wife, Pat, who is the Principal of Roosevelt Elementary, have three children: Ben is the head swim coach and history teacher at Jamestown HS, Casi is in her third year at Texas State Univ, and Kati is a senior at JHS.

 Tim Belmore comes to Jamestown College from the University of North Dakota where he served 12 seasons as wide receivers coach, recruiting coordinator and camp coordinator.
 During his tenure at UND, he was a part of a NCAA National Championship Team in 2001, NCAA National Runner-up in 2003, NCAA National Semifinalist and five conference championships.